 Step 3.
 Combine the paste into the sauce bowl and whisk well.
 Get ready to marinate the turkey next!

 Step 3.
-Rub ¼ cup of coconut oil inside the turkey skin and all over the turkey.
-Be careful not to tear the skin.
-Tuck the wings under, then truss the turkey with butcher's twine the best you can to keep the turkey from splaying out when baking.
-Leave the turkey breast side down for baking to let all the fat drip into the drier breast parts to get the juiciest turkey!
+Rub ¼ cup of coconut oil under the turkey skin and all over the outside.
+Be gentle to avoid tearing the skin.
+Tuck the wings under and truss the turkey with kitchen twine to keep it compact while roasting.
+Place the turkey breast-side down to allow the fat to drip into the drier breast meat for extra juiciness.

 Helpful Kitchen Notes and Expert Tips